joyrider3774/pimoroni_explorer_rp2350_experiments/README.md

 The following libraries are required for this example to compile:
 - **[arduino_pico](https://github.com/earlephilhower/arduino-pico)**: to be able to use the pimoroni explorer board in arduino ide
 - **Arduino_GFX_Library**: for doing actual gfx drawing

+## pimoroni_explorer_mixedtones
+mixedtones is a library / set of functions to play multiple tones, potentially played at the same time using a speaker pin and pwm.
+I mainly needed this for the port of the crisp game lib portable.
+The example plays some sound effects and little musical pieces.
+The (example) code was largely created with the help of claude.ai and seems to work fine.
+The following libraries are required for this example to compile:
+- **[arduino_pico](https://github.com/earlephilhower/arduino-pico)**: to be able to use the pimoroni explorer board in arduino ide